Those stubborn pounds that creep on around the stomach in mid-life are the bane of many.

 Professor Heisler continued: “More than half of people in the UK are overweight and 1 in 4 are clinically obese.
 This is an enormous percentage of the population, and given the links established between obesity and serious medical illnesses including cancer, heart disease and diabetes, it is essential that we strive to find new methods to tackle this epidemic to improve our health.

-“Our new understanding of the crucial role POMC plays in combating the middle-aged spread opens the door to new medications that could be developed to jumpstart the signals these neurons send to control appetite and our waistline.”
+“Our new understanding of the crucial role POMC neuron play in combating the middle-aged spread opens the door to new medications that could be developed to jumpstart the signals these neurons send to control appetite and our waistline.”